Movses1/ADV_ML_Bootcamp/NN_from_scratch/readme.md

 ## TF_GradientTape
-This directory contains the same implementation of forward propagation as the regular implementation but the backpropagation is done using gradient tape.
+This directory contains the same implementation of forward propagation as the regular implementation but the backpropagation is done using **gradient tape**.

 ## Testing_groud
 Here is all the testing of different layers on different datasets.